pietrop/documentary-story-research--notes/smart-research-principles.md

 ![glass funnel](/assets/glassfunnel.png)

-## Who’s done this research? and what are the relevant organizations?
+## Who has done this research? and what are the relevant organizations?

 Sources that might have done same research for a number of reasons.